DuncteBot/SkyBot/.github/PULL_REQUEST_TEMPLATE.md

 Description
 ---

-Replace this sentence with general description of what your Pull Request does.
+Replace this sentence with a general description of what your Pull Request does.